René Victor Pilhes: The author's style

 He began by writing two novels that were never published.
 In Wounds and Bumps, he says in this connection to Maurice Chavardes: "I started writing at the age of twenty.
 About illegitimacy of course.
 But then, it was really autobiographical.
 I could not cope.
 Then on my return to Algeria, I wrote an essay on that war. [...]
 I could not face up to my illegitimacy and tell it: 'I am not interested at all in you. [...]
 You interest me locked up, submissive, naked, open, panting, frightened, hungry, behind the bars of literary creation.
-It is this reality reinterpreted through the prism of his prints burlesque that marks his writing style.
+It is this reality, reinterpreted through a burlesque prism, that marks his writing style.

 Some characters' names are recurring, such as Nomen, Lenoyer, Gorenfan, Minville.
 The narrator is sometimes called Pilhes but changes his identity and profession in the various novels.
 The Ariege and peaceful villages are often part of the adventures of its hero, in the shadow of Loum.

 JP Damour analyses Pilhes' writing noting his fondness for the winks, the use of narrative platitudes and psychoanalytic clichés (cf. Rhubarb and The Loum): "It arises from the accumulation process ostensibly a baroque composition, often parodic, which sometimes turns the main characters' quest into a sort of epic slapstick."

 Later life

-René eventually retired and spent this time surrounded by his six grandchildren.
+Pilhes eventually retired and spent his time surrounded by his six grandchildren.

 He did not publish in his last ten years but was still writing the third part of Loum announced long beforehand: "The Loum is not finished.
-It includes only two parts out of three, the ambiguous (Pride and abuse) and the tense (Humor and Humor).
+It includes only two parts out of three: the ambiguous (Pride and Outrage) and the tense (Humor and Mood).
 The lost part remains to be written."

 Concerned about the literary legacy he would leave, and willing to defend and promote knowledge of his work, René maintained a blog in which he reported on some critics who had praised him during his career and delivered some keys to reading his novels.
 He developed and organized his archives with the help of his grandson, Arsene.

 Of the controversy around The Hitler, twenty years after its release, Pilhes said he has been accused of anti-Semitism and as a result has been subject to legal attack.
 In the dictionary of Jérôme Garcin, in his own written record just after The Hitler, he justified himself thus: "the author wanted to show a sample of what would be a neo-antisemitic speech. [...]
 Because it seemed as if we were not careful, fifty years after the Holocaust, we would run right into this situation. [...]
 The author has done this unequivocally, without ulterior motives, in order to serve democracy and tolerance.
 But the Jewish community does not believe or pretends not to believe it. [...]
 Worse he is accused of antisemitism.
 What more can he do?
 We must think about it.
 And weigh what is left behind."